KennyFrans/tiketcom_sample/README.md

 * Installing java JDK at least v1.8 JDK
 * Installing maven, currently im using maven for this project
 * Having IDE like intellij or Eclipse
+* Because this is selenium and it needs a driver to run, the solution comes with chrome driver at least need chrome v90

 ## Setup